 The Society's focus on mortgages and savings remains as relevant today as it was when it was founded in the 19th century.
 Additionally, it believes that increasing the size of its current account base remains a logical extension of its purpose by fulfilling its members' day to day financial needs and strengthening their mutual relationship.
-The Society intends to continue to offer a broad range of financial services that complement its core products of mortgage, savings and current accounts.
+The Society intends to continue to offer a broad range of financial services that complement its core products of mortgage, savings and current accounts, including a planned expansion into the underserved UK SME business accounts segment.